 As a member of the Walter Camp Football Foundation, Rep. Klarides is committed to improving education for all of Connecticut’s children.
-In January 2005, she was elected to the Board of Directors of the Greater Valley Boys and Girls Club.
 In 2010, Rep. Klarides was given the annual “Champion of Youth” award by the Connecticut Coalition of Boys & Girls Clubs.
-She also received the 2010 “Children’s Champion” award given annually by the Connecticut Early Childhood Alliance honoring community leaders and elected officials who show a strong commitment to early childhood issues.
+She also received the 2010 “Children’s Champion” award given annually by the Connecticut Early Childhood Alliance.

-She is a volunteer with The Umbrella Domestic Violence Group, working to assist victims of domestic violence and providing volunteer legal assistance to women and children at the shelter for victims of domestic violence.
-She is a member of the National Foundation of Women’s Legislators’ Family Building Subcommittee focusing on women’s infertility issues.
+She has worked closely with The Umbrella, Center for Domestic Violence Services (A program of BHcare), working to assist victims of domestic violence and providing volunteer legal assistance to women and children at the shelter for victims of domestic violence.

 A native of Seymour, Themis Klarides was raised around a family supermarket business that taught her the value of hard work and the rewards of community involvement.
 Her commitment to these values is exemplified through her years of community service with various municipal, state and regional groups.
 She is a former member of the Planning and Zoning Commission in Derby, and a former member of the Board of Finance in Seymour.